akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-She wandered home aimlessly, stopping at the edge of the clearing, feeling the emptiness shrink the hall in her sight.
+She wandered about aimlessly, eventually finding herself back home, stopping at the edge of the clearing.

-Her father was in the doorway.
-Not standing tall, not waiting with staghound at his side.
-Just... leaning.
-One hand on the frame, the other hanging loose.
-He looked smaller than she remembered.
-As if something inside him had collapsed.

-He saw her, tried to raise a hand, but couldn't quite manage it.
+The hall looked smaller than she remembered.
+Or perhaps it was that something had gone out of it—her mother’s presence, the warmth of her voice—and without that, the timber and thatch were only timber and thatch, a shell with the life drained out.

+In the doorway, her father’s figure no longer seemed the tall man she was so used to; just… leaning, like bones stacked up.
+One hand was braced against the frame, the other pressed flat against his chest, as if holding something in place that might otherwise escape, staring at the sky.

+He saw her, and let out a long, deep sigh, momentarily averting his gaze from her to hide the overwhelming pain of loss, before attempting a borrowed smile.

-Beatrice crossed the clearing and took his hand instead.
-It felt cold to her touch.
+Beatrice crossed the clearing and took his hand.
+It was cold.

-"I'm here, Father."
+“I’m here, Father.”

 He nodded.
-Said nothing.

-They went inside together.
+His eyes were dull, as though he had retreated from the outside world and withdrawn inside himself.

+She led him inside.
 Goosie followed.

 ---

-Her father was never the same after that; he changed.
+That night, Beatrice built up the fire and sat with him until the logs burned down to ash.
+He did not speak.
+Neither did she.
+When the room grew too dark to see, she touched his arm and guided him toward the sleeping chamber.

+He stopped at the threshold.

+She saw it then: the bed where her mother had died.
+The blankets were still rumpled from the morning she had been found.
+No one had touched them.

+“I’ll change the linens tomorrow,” Beatrice said.

+He nodded slowly.
+He did not move.

+She waited.

+Finally, he turned and walked to the chair by the cold hearth in the main hall.
+He sat down, pulled his cloak around him, and closed his eyes.

+Beatrice did not argue.
+She brought him a blanket, tucked it around his shoulders, and went to her own bed.

+She lay awake a long time, listening.
+The house was too quiet.
+No soft breathing from the sleeping chamber.
+No footsteps crossing the hall.
+Just the settling of the timbers and the distant cry of an owl.

+---

+In the morning, she found him still in the chair, his cloak pulled tight, the staghound curled at his feet.

+He did not sleep in the bed for a month.
+Each night, he settled into the chair by the hearth, and each morning she found him there, stiff and silent.
+She did not press him.
+Instead, she went about the work of the house: she kneaded the bread, she swept the rushes, she tended the fire, she fed the geese.
+She did not worry him to ask permission.
+She simply did what needed doing.

+When she changed the linens on the bed, she did it while he was in the yard.
+She washed the blankets in the river, beat them dry on the stones, and folded her mother’s things into a chest at the foot of the bed.
+She did not tell him what she was doing.
+She simply did it.

+When he came inside and saw the fresh linen, the folded chest, the bed made clean, he stopped in the doorway.

+“Thank you,” he said.
+The first words he had spoken to her that day.

+She nodded.
+“The fire is lit.
+The bed will be warm.”

+He crossed the room slowly, sat on the edge of the bed, and put his hand on the pillow where her mother’s head had rested.
+He sat there for a long time.

+Beatrice closed the door and left him to it.
+Late that night she heard him sobbing quietly.

+---

+In the morning, her father looked refreshed, but frail.

-Above the hearth, the sword that had carved through shield walls hung, but now it seemed like someone else's memory.
-The man whom had led hundreds, now sat by the fire with his staghound, watching his daughter run the manor without being asked.
+Above the hearth, the sword that had carved through shield walls hung, but now it seemed like someone else’s memory.
+The familiar bounce in his step was gone, never to return.
+The man who had led hundreds now sat by the fire with his staghound, watching his daughter run the manor without being asked.

-The familiar bounce in his step seemed lost, never to return.

-Beatrice learned to watch for the signs—the way he'd pause at the door, the way his hand would go to his chest after climbing the slope from the village.
-She didn't say anything.
+Beatrice had bright eyes, a quick wit, and a habit of speaking her thoughts aloud before deciding whether she ought to.
+But she learned to watch for the signs—the way he’d pause at the door, the way his hand would go to his chest after climbing the slope from the village.
+She didn’t say anything.
 What was there to say?

-She saw to the villagers' boon-days.
-She oversaw the brewing and the buttery.
-She tended the sick with herbs and medicine, the way her mother had taught her.
-She had bright eyes, quick wit, and a habit of speaking her thoughts aloud before deciding whether she ought to.
+As red and golden leaves fell from the trees, she saw to the villagers’ *boon-days*, ensuring that the harvest labour they owed Lord Harold was met.
+She oversaw the *brewing-house* and the *buttery*, and she tended the sick with herbs and medicine, the way her mother had taught her.

-And Goosie followed.
+And Goosie followed her.
 Always.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 5 – Measure of the Hall
+## Chapter 5 – The Measure of a Man

 It was a still evening in the hall at *Stanwey*.
+The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron tipped plough, and a clamour of rooks circled the wood’s edge, their harsh *kaah-kaah* fading as they settled into the high branches.
+The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.

 The spring planting was done, and the heat of Beatrice's July *Name Day* was still a moon’s turn away.
 She watched her father trace a finger along the vellum of his *Psalter*, his lips moving with the Latin wording.

 "Father?" she asked softly.

 He paused, the precious book resting on his knees.
-"My dear?"
+"Sweet daughter?"

 "How many winters have I lived through?
 Truly?"

 "Let me see," he mused, his gaze drifting toward the fire as he worked the years in his head.
 "You had seen but two winters when *King Henry* claimed the throne.
 Now, it is his twelfth year, I believe.
 Let me check..."

 He turned the parchment pages toward the front, where the calendar of saints was marked with tiny, cramped notes.
 His finger settled on a faded ink-mark in the margin.
 "Fourteen," he murmured.
 "Fourteen years since the great frost's Iron-Bite killed the cattle.
 A very bad year. *Annus horribilis*.
-And yet, in the middle of it all, God gave us a most unexpected gift."
+And yet, in the middle of it all, God gave your mother and I a most unexpected little gift."

-Seeing his distant smile, Beatrice leaned in.
-Knowing it would bring him pleasure to tell his tales—to pull the old world out from the shadows of the rafters for a time—she smiled.
-"And you, Father?
-How many winters for the *Red Wolf*, son of *Magnús*?"
+Seeing his distant smile, Beatrice leaned in and smiled.
+“Tell me, Father...”
+For she knew it would bring him pleasure to tell his tales—to pull the old world out from the shadows of the rafters for a time.
+"How many winters for the *Red Wolf*, son of *Magnús*?"

 Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray.
-"Two and sixty," he said, his voice dropping into the low, rolling thrum of a saga-man.
+"For *Harold Rauth-ulfr Magnús-son*, Two and sixty years," he said, his voice dropping into the low, rolling thrum of a saga-man.
 "I was but a lad of sixteen when the Sea-Steeds of the Great Harald Harald Hardrada first bit the sands at Riccall.
 I saw the Raven-Banner snap in the wind before the Storm of Swords broke us at the Bridge.
 The North-way bled out on that grass, and I thought my own thread was spun."

 He fingered a stiff page of the heavy book, his gaze hard but distant.
 "But the Normans were made of different cloth.
 I bent my knee to the Bastard King while the blood was still wet on my mail.
 I traded the axe for a Norman’s horse and rode with a few of his sons and nobles through the mud of the West.
 Now, that was when—"